Returner Programme Dictionary

 A higher-level professionally-paid internship for returning professionals.
 A returnship is a short-term contract (usually for 3-6 months), with a strong possibility but not a guarantee of an on-going role at the end of the programme.
 With most returnships, particularly with larger organisations, support in the form of mentoring/training/coaching is provided.
 Returnships are solely targeted at people who have taken a long career break.
 Most returnships occur annually with a cohort, however they may be ‘rolling returnships’ with rolling applications through the year.

 A recruitment process by which a returner is hired into a permanent position and provided with returner coaching support through the transition.
 Supported hiring roles are usually open to any applicants, however applications are welcomed from people who have taken a long career break.
-Supported hiring as part of a returner programme can either be on a fixed start date, cohort basis or on a rolling application basis.
-Note: supported hiring can also be offered for one-off roles rather than as part of a group-based programme.
+Supported hiring for multiple roles can either be as a programme starting on a fixed start date, cohort basis or as part of ongoing recruitment on a rolling application basis.
+Note: supported hiring can also be offered for one-off roles.

 An event for organisations to engage, support and attract returning professionals.
 A Returner Conference is a large-scale form of returner event for a large audience over one or two days.
 Returner events can also be run for a smaller more targeted audience and/or with a shorter format.